“A wondrous piece ... combines simple movements with huge imagination for maximum effect”

 Join Dance Umbrella as we present Dimitris Papaioannou’s iconic production NOWHERE – a filmed version of the original stage production commissioned by the Greek National Theater.
 Audiences will now have the opportunity to see the full edit released online for the very first time.

 NOWHERE was originally conceived as a site-specific project, where the space itself was choreographed by programming the new stage mechanisms.
 A group of humans confronted the spatial challenges created, measuring space with their bodies.
 A meditation on the very nature of theatre, NOWHERE explores the concept of performance as a machine that mirrors human life.

 The filmed version of the central scene (dedicated to the memory of Pina Bausch who had just passed away) was published 7 years ago in June 2014, and went viral with over 2.5 million views, and has been copied extensively.

 Created, filmed, and edited by Dimitris Papaioannou.
-A co-commission of the New Vision Arts Festival (Hong Kong, China) and Dance Umbrella Festival (London, United Kingdom).
+Commissioned by Dance Umbrella Festival (London, United Kingdom).